If honoring horses' true nature and emotional wellbeing comes first for you, we are your people.

 We were totally unprepared to discover just how radically different and unique the Norwegian Fjord Horse temperament and disposition really are.
 After all, the promo lit for Every.
 Single.
 Equine.
 Breed. touts how “smart” and “calm” and “versatile” and “athletic” and “long-lived” and “people-oriented” that breed is.
 Typical advertising copy, ugh!
 We were stunned to find out that Norwegian Fjords REALLY ARE all that — and more!
 No animal is “born trained” nor an instant best friend nor 100% safe.
 Norwegian Fjords are as close as it gets for equines.

 At that time, Fjords were affordable for us, but scarce!
 Our first Fjord, yearling Yamsi, came home with us in June 2014; two-year-old Legolas arrived that fall.
 Our treasured red dun mare Winny finally joined us in mid-2016.
 Unfortunately, that aforementioned scarcity of Fjords meant we could only "buy before you try" ... which is definitely the backwards way to do things.
 Of the three, only peace-loving Winny was a good fit for us and vice versa.
-In our entire lives, it has been extremely rare that we have re-homed animals that we had chosen, and that initial 67% failure rate truly gutted us.
-The turnover period also resulting in ongoing unrest in our horse herd's mental and emotional states, which didn't do us or them any favors.
-That initial Fjord selection-and-failure-rate experience has definitively shaped the way we do business: To best serve BOTH our human customers and the young horses leaving us, suitability of the horse-human match is a non-negotiable bottom line.
+In our entire lives, it has been extremely rare that we have re-homed ANY animals that we had chosen, and that initial 67% failure rate truly gutted us.
+The long turnover period also resulting in ongoing unrest in our horse herd's mental and emotional states, which didn't do us or them any favors.
+That initial Fjord selection-and-failure-rate experience has definitively shaped the way we do business: To best serve BOTH our human customers and the young horses leaving us, suitability and stability of the horse-human match is a non-negotiable bottom line.

 What we do with our Fjords

-First and foremost, we enjoy our Fjords' companionship every day!
+First and foremost, we enjoy our Fjords' companionship every day.

 We also very much enjoy introducing other people to Fjords.
+After all this time, it's still hard to contain our enthusiasm for the breed. :-)

 Because yearly Fjord births in North America (and in most countries worldwide) had been running below replacement rate with genetic diversity in jeopardy, we initially stepped up and bred our mares rather than letting their prime reproductive years pass by.